skeeto/skeeto.github.com/_posts/2018-07-31-Prospecting-for-Hash-Functions.markdown

 making efficient use of its entropy.

 This is actually a lot easier than it sounds.
-As long as every *n*-bit integer operation used in the hash function is *reversable*, then the hash function has this property.
+As long as every *n*-bit integer operation used in the hash function is *reversible*, then the hash function has this property.
 An operation is reversible if, given its output, you can unambiguously compute its input.